Information for Student Workers & Supervisors

 - Communicate: Establishing and maintaining open lines of communication with your supervisor will help you to feel more comfortable at your job.
 It is important to convey any problems or concerns, as well as provide updates on a regular basis.

-- Ask questions: Ask questions when you are not sure how to do something or how to respond to a question.
+- Ask questions: Don't be afraid to ask for clarification.
 In most cases, your supervisor would much rather have you ask questions than do a procedure incorrectly or give someone inaccurate information.

 Performance Guidelines for Student Employees